Anushakhalil/OS_Simulator/README.md

 ```

 4. Open the project on any editor i.e VSCode or Android Studio
-5. Launch the from Android Studio
+5. Launch the virtual device from AVD manager in Android Studio
 6. Then Run the command on the terminal to start the app.
 ```bash
 flutter run